vtlanglois/GWD/RESOURCES.md

 # Resources

-This documents lists **HTML/CSS** resources you may use to help you develop your web pages.
+This documents lists **HTML/CSS** resources and tools you may use to help you develop your web pages.

 # HTML